 It is also known as a decorative or standard anodizing process that produces a coating with up to 25 μm thickness.
 The primary use of anodizing type II is for parts with aesthetically pleasing and smooth surfaces.

-You can create coatings of different thickness and density by varying the electric current, anodizing time and consistency, and temperature of the solution.
+You can create coatings of different thicknesses and densities by varying the electric current, anodizing time and consistency, and temperature of the solution.

 Anodizing Type III